 A standard 150 litre hot water cylinder installed today in the UK can hold ~7kWh with a range of anywhere between 90 litres (4.2kWh) and 300 litres (14kWh).

-HWA members have information labels on their products called ‘Stored Energy Labels’.
-It will look like this:
+HWA members have begun to place information labels on their products called ‘Stored Energy Labels’.
+They look like this: